AlpeshMaradiya1/My-Introduction/README.md

 ## 🔎 About Me

 I’m passionate about using **data-driven insights for impactful policy change**.
-With a strong academic foundation and practical experience in research, governance, and policy evaluation, I’m especially focused on **climate resilience, social impact, and digital governance**.
+With a strong academic foundation and practical experience in research, governance, and policy evaluation.

-Currently, I’m working on the **“Climate Resilient Cities”** research project at Rambhau Mhalgi Prabodhini, engaging with stakeholders like UN Habitat and NIUA to drive sustainable urban development.

 ## 🧠 Skills